Today's Articles

 *Louise Alone Thompson Patterson was born on this date in 1901.
 She was a Black social activist and college professor.

 She later married William L. Patterson, a prominent member of the American Communist Party.
-She joined her husband in protesting the anti-Communist policies of Senator Joseph McCarthy in the 1950s.
+In the 1950s, she joined her husband in protesting Senator Joseph McCarthy's anti-Communist policies.
 In the 1960s, she was involved in the American Civil Rights Movement, and for the remainder of her life, Patterson continued to be active in political and social issues.
 Patterson died of natural causes in New York City on August 27, 1999, shortly before her ninety-eighth birthday.

 New Poem Each Day